Gage-Haas/Master-s-Project/README.md

 The SNPs were cleaned by eliminating any SNP that had a missing value of 9 for all individuals, even if that SNP wasn't missing for the other populations.

 Then a T1 statistic is calculated.
+This takes a long time to compute, so you can also just load the results of that calculation directly with the T1_matrix.csv file.

 A distance matrix is calculated as every element being 1 - T1 for each row/columns corresponding T1 statistic